jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 [See my GitHub for the Excel sheet and full Julia code.](https://github.com/jsnhu/life-collegium-schedule)

 This scheduling problem is much more exciting than [my first project](https://jsnhu.github.io/spl-scheduling/) because of the nature of flexible shifts.
-In a predetermined shift problem, the shifts are decided first and then employees provide their availability only for those shifts.
-However, for this flexible shift problem, employees first give their availability for all relevant working hours.
+In a predetermined shift problem, the shifts are decided first and then employees provide their availability for those shifts.
+However, in a flexible shift problem, employees give their availability for all relevant working hours first.
 Then, the shifts are created based on employee availability (and on various constraints).

 In creating a flexible assignment model, the optimization variable, objective function, and constraints become much more interesting.
 Since employees now give their availability for time and day instead of simple set shifts, the data can naturally be represented with an extra dimension.
 The objective function must now reward continuous shifts to avoid scattered, "swiss-cheese" schedules.
 Finally, there are new constraint considerations such as minimum shift length.